Current & historic water levels

 During the month of April the level of the lake is expected to rise 2 inches to elevation 713.3 feet by the end of the month.

 In 1970, Manitoba Hydro was granted its first Interim Licence to regulate Lake Winnipeg.
-When the lake's level is between 216.7 m (711 ft.) and 217.9 m (715 ft.) above sea level (ASL), the licence allows Manitoba Hydro to set the outflows as required for power production purposes along the Nelson River.
-In December 2010, Manitoba Hydro applied for a Final Licence.
+When the lake’s level is between 216.7 metres (711 ft.) and 217.9 metres (715 ft.) above sea level (ASL), the licence allows Manitoba Hydro to set the outflows as required for power production purposes along the Nelson River.
+In December 2010, Manitoba Hydro applied for a final licence.